posted February 13, 2020

 - 1 large red onion (cut into rings)

 - 2 Tablespoons balsamic vinegar

-Preheat a 9 inch cast iron skillet over medium high heat.
+- Cook the bacon.
+Preheat a 9 inch cast iron skillet over medium-high heat.
 Add the bacon pieces and cook until the fat is rendered and the bacon pieces are crisp.
 Remove the bacon pieces to a paper towel to drain and leave the bacon fat in the pan.

-Add in the butter and the sliced red onions.
+- Make the balsamic caramlized onions.
+Add the butter and the sliced red onions to the empty skillet.
 Cook for about 20 minutes over medium heat, stirring occasionally, until the onions have darkened considerably in color.
 Reduce the heat to low and stir in the balsamic vinegar.
 Remove the onions from the pan and set aside.

-Allow the tenderloin to rest at least 5 minutes before removing the butcher's twine, slicing the tenderloin into 1 inch thick rounds, and serving.
+- Rest and serve.
+Remove the tenderloin from the grill.
+Allow it to rest at least 5-10 minutes before removing the butcher's twine, slicing the tenderloin into 1 inch thick rounds, and serving.

 **This post was originally published July 2018.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.